ismael-lajaaiti/species-reactivity/README.md

 GitHub repository associated to the [Lajaaiti et al., 2023](change-url) article.

+> [!NOTE]
+> If you have any questions, please [open an issue](https://github.com/ismael-lajaaiti/species-reactivity/issues) or contact me by e-mail at ismael.lajaaiti@gmail.com.

+For any questions, please contact ismael.lajaaiti@gmail.com.

 ## Abstract

 The response of communities to perturbations is usually measured at the community level which disregards